rickzx98/fluid-chains/README.md

 - next: defines the next chain in sequence
 - errorHandler: defines the name of the error handler chain

-Note: chain will run synchronously is next is not defined in action parameters
+Note: chain will run synchronously if next is not defined in action parameters

 field        | description                                | usage